Lottery Jackpots Exist in Pre-trained Models: Methodology

-Though the existence of lottery jackpots greatly highlights the values of the pre-trained models in network pruning, the weight search still leads to a significant time consumption even though the network width is not necessary to be expanded in our lottery jackpots.
-For example, it takes around 100 search epochs on ImageNet~\cite{deng2009imagenet} to successfully find the lottery jackpots.
-Thus, it is of great need to shorten the weight search process to find the lottery jackpots quickly.
+Here we give a toy example for a better understanding.
+Let $\w_l^{i,:} = [1, -1, 0.2, 0.3], \; \z_{l-1} = [1, 1, 1, 1]$, it is clear that magnitude-based pruning generates a binary mask of $[1, 1, 0, 0]$ at $50\%$ pruning rate to removes weights of smallest magnitude ($0.2$ and $0.3$).
+This produces the smallest magnitude difference $\xi = 0.3606$, cosine similarity $Cos([0,0,0.2,0.3], [1,1,1,1]) = 0.6918$, and an output derivation $|\z_l^i - \hat{\z}_l^i| = 0.5$.
+Nevertheless, opportunity exists in a binary mask of $[0, 0, 1, 1]$ that leads to cosine similarity $Cos([1,-1,0,0], [1,1,1,1]) = 0$.
+This produces an output derivation $|\z_l^i - \hat{\z}_l^i| = 0$, even with lager magnitude derivation $\xi = 1.4142$.
+The above example well elucidates the rationale behind the existence of lottery jackpots in pre-trained networks.
+Without any re-training on the weights, a significantly lower output discrepancy can be attained through the simultaneous consideration of both cosine similarity and magnitude difference.
+Though the existence of lottery jackpots greatly highlights the values of the pre-trained models in network pruning, the weight searching still leads to a significant time consumption even though the network width is not necessary to be expanded in our lottery jackpots.
+For example, it takes around 100 searching epochs on ImageNet~\cite{deng2009imagenet} to successfully find the lottery jackpots.
+Thus, it is of great need to shorten the weight searching process to find the lottery jackpots quickly.
+The community might focus more on how to locate these lottery jackpots efficiently within pre-trained network models, which is also our important study in Sec.\,\ref{fast}, Sec.\,\ref{interdependence} and Sec.\,\ref{popup}.